KionoKitse/Solar-HydroBeacon-P08_00_01/README.md

 	* Added a 500Ohm resistor to cut down on the wasted current to turn on the green led
  * Solar LED driver
 	* Good intro to the solar LED driver featuring the YX8018 IC [Link](https://ez.analog.com/adieducation/university-program/b/blogs/posts/hacking-an-led-solar-garden-light)
+	* Solar powered soil moisture sensor project [Link](https://learn.sparkfun.com/tutorials/soil-moisture-sensing-by-hacking-a-solar-light/all)
+	* When the CE pin on ANA608 is high the LED will turn ON
+	* When the CE pin on ANA608 is low the LED will trun OFF
+ * Website with some solar circuits maybe useful later [Link](https://www.electroschematics.com/category/solar-projects/)

 ### Progress log
  * 2020-09-19 Got some garden lights from the store to test these led drivers
  * 2020-09-19 Testing the led drivers.
 It doesn't look like I can drive an ATtiny85 directly off the boosted voltage